United Kingdom national debt: Remedies for indebtedness

-All the main political parties in Britain agree that the national debt is too high, but disagree on the best policy to deal with it, with Conservative Party politicians advocating a larger role for cuts to public spending.
+Some political parties in Britain agree that the national debt is too high, but disagree on the best policy to deal with it, with Conservative Party politicians advocating a larger role for cuts to public spending.
 By contrast, the Labour Party tends to advocate fewer cuts and more emphasis on economic stimulus, higher rates of taxation on wealthier individuals and corporations and new taxes for those.

 Another body of opinion is that the "consensus" regarding the problematic nature of the national debt is incorrect.
 The view proposed by economists such as Professor Stephanie Kelton of Stony Brook University in New York is that there is often too much emphasis in political discussions on 'balancing the books'.
+Zack Polanski (leader of the Green Party of England and Wales) subscribes to a borrowing philosophy that constrains deficits as a means of inflation control, rather than for purposes of limiting total debt magnitude.
+This view has been described by some commentators as conforming to Modern Monetary Theory.

+Public debt sustainability is often discussed in terms of whether the debt-to-GDP ratio is stable over time.
+International Monetary Fund (IMF) analysis describes several channels through which debt ratios have fallen historically, including improvements in fiscal balances, higher economic growth and higher inflation, alongside changes in interest rates and, in some cases, debt restructuring.

+In the United Kingdom, responsibility for managing the government's financing operations sits with HM Treasury and the UK Debt Management Office (DMO).
+The government's debt management objective is to minimise, over the long term, the costs of meeting the government's financing needs, taking into account risk, while ensuring that debt management policy is consistent with the aims of monetary policy.
+The DMO carries out gilt and Treasury bill issuance and other debt and cash management operations within that framework.

+Long-term debt sustainability is assessed by institutions such as the Office for Budget Responsibility (OBR), which publishes regular analysis of fiscal risks and long-run projections and discusses how demographic, economic and policy factors can affect future debt paths.